 Please continue to check in on one another in the many organic ways in which you’ve already been doing this.
 Phone calls, emails, text messages, and snail mail are all important ways to let one another know we remain connected, despite forced distancing protocols.

-This section is intended to be a lifeline – both of ideas children will enjoy, as well as an opportunity to guide them through conversations about exactly what is happening and where God is in all of it.
-Each week we update these resources to have at your disposal.
-Additionally, consider using the pre-recorded compline service as a family before bed.
+This section is intended to be a lifeline – both for children and parents.
+Included in this section are ideas children will enjoy, as well as resources that will assist in guiding children through conversations about exactly what is happening and where God is in all of it.

-St. Michael's is fortunate to be able to make meaningful donations to organizations that are working most closely with those who are vulnerable in our community.
-The Mission and Outreach Committee moved to quickly donate to Arlington Partnership for Affordable Housing's (APAH) resident emergency fund, and Arlington Food Assistance Center's (AFAC) efforts to fill the warehouse.
-Affordable housing and food insecurity are existing needs, and will become even more pressing as the impact of the outbreak and economic downturn go into effect.
-As you feel so moved, we encourage you to amplify the impact St. Michael’s has been able to make.
+Since the onset of COVID-19, St. Michael's has been fortunate to be able to make meaningful donations to organizations that are working most closely with those who are vulnerable in our community.
+The Mission and Outreach Committee moved to quickly donate to Arlington Partnership for Affordable Housing's (APAH) resident emergency fund, Arlington Food Assistance Center's (AFAC) efforts to fill the warehouse, and emergency funds for Doorways for Women and Families and Arlington Street People's Assistance Network.

 If you are not on our distribution list, please click here to sign up so that you will receive any pertinent updates.

 O God, you made us in your own image and redeemed us through Jesus your Son: Look with compassion on the whole human family; take away the arrogance and hatred which infect our hearts; break down the walls that separate us; unite us in bonds of love; and work through our struggle and confusion to accomplish your purposes on earth; that, in your good time, all nations and races may serve you in harmony around your heavenly throne; through Jesus Christ our Lord.
 Amen.
 (Book of Common Prayer, p.
 815)